 - The History Boys by Alan Bennett

 I especially like this quote because it doesn't just apply to reading, but to all types of art.
-I've put myself in the difficult position of competing with a British playwright, so whatever I write next will inevitably be a disappointment, but please bear with me.
+I've put myself in the difficult position of competing with a British playwright, so whatever I write next will inevitably be a disappointment, but please bear with me...

-Every night when I was a kid I fell asleep listening to stories on audio cassette tapes.
-They could range from "The Hobbit" to insect detective whodunits (yes).
-Whether revisiting an older piece of theatre or developing a new one - I strive to enter storytelling with the open pleasure I had when I was a kid who had to reach out from my bed and turn the tape over to hear the ending.
-This feeling goes hand in hand, in hand, with my constant goals of integrity, humor, and a generosity of spirit which are important to me in workrooms and work.
+Every night when I was a kid I fell asleep listening to stories on tape.
+Whether visiting an older piece of theatre (or music) or developing a new one - I strive to enter storytelling with the open pleasure I had when I had to reach out from my bed and turn the tape over to hear the ending.
+This feeling goes hand in hand, in hand, with my constant goals of integrity, humor, and generosity of spirit.

-Outside of theatre and music, I enjoy failing at comedy writing, learning about fairy tale origins, and smelling candles that I do not intend to buy.
+Outside of theatre and music, I enjoy taking different classes, learning about fairy tale origins, and smelling candles that I do not intend to buy.
 I was born in Texas to two New Yorkers and raised in Maryland.
 You'll have to tell me if it shows.

-In this time of COVID I've rediscovered my sewing machine, my dormant cooking skills, and what material I'm comfortable working on in earshot of my boyfriend.
-Working out comedic material can be quite vulnerable without an audience.
-I can laugh at myself but it's harder to laugh with myself.
-That may sound a little corny, so gird up because this will too - I've also learned better, in a small way, about history.
+In this time of COVID I, like many, have struggled and rediscovered.
+I've also learned better, in a small way, about history.
 What a letter means, what a book means, what a small act of kindness means.
-This is the time that I am reading, some for the first time, classics (though can't we just call them books?) to feel more violently their character's isolation and connection - themes that are rampant in 'classic literature' but feel closer now than before.
-I'm keeping mainly to the women (albeit white ladies) because lord I am thirsty for their ideas and for their hands coming out and taking mine.
+This is when I am reading, some for the first time, women's classics (though that word should be retired) to feel more violently their isolation and connection.
+I am thirsty for their ideas and for their hands coming out and taking mine.
 And the words are hard so it helps my brain keep braining.